Skip to main content

 • combined results via manifests (streamable)

-4. Pluggable storage: store results in Postgres / NATS KV / NATS Object Store / GCS, and keep only refs in events.
+4. Pluggable storage: store results in Postgres / NATS KV / S3-compatible object store / GCS, and keep only refs in events.

 5. Streaming-friendly: combine via manifests; avoid giant merged arrays.